-In Yerushalayim, the custom is to calculate sunset taking into account the elevation of the city (about 800m above sea level).
+In Yerushalayim, the custom is to calculate sunset taking account the elevation of the city (about 800m above sea level).
 Most other locations use the sunset at sea level.
-You should check with your local rabbinate or religious council (or someone else who knows about these things), exactly what timings to use for Chanuka candles (and anything else that uses sunset as a beginning or ending point).
+You should check with your local rabbinate or religious council (or someone else who knows about these things), exactly what timings to use for Chanuka candles (and anything else that uses sunset as beginning or ending point).

-This year - 5784, Chanuka occurs at the time of year that sunset is pretty much at its earliest.
-Times of sunset for Jerusalem, for the six nights of Chanuka listed above (not including Friday and Motza"sh lighting - sunset is not used it is either to late or too early) sunsets are 4:41pm, 4:41pm, 4:41pm, 4:41pm, 4:42pm, and 4:42pm.
+This year - 5785, Chanuka occurs at the time of year that sunset has recently started to get later each day.
+Times of sunset for Jerusalem, for the six nights of Chanuka listed above (not including Friday and Motza"sh lighting - sunset is not used - it is either to late or too early) sunsets are 4:47pm, 4:48pm, 4:50pm, 4:51pm, 4:51pm, and 4:52pm.